What are the constraints on mammalian lifespan?

 Research overview

-Age is the major risk factor for neurodegeneration.
-By studying mammalian ageing itself—across cell-types and species—we hope to identify new interventions for human disease.
+Age is the major risk factor for chronic disease.
+By studying mammalian ageing itself—across tissues (and species)—we hope to identify new interventions for human aging-associated disease.

 Ongoing work